dieennn/rabbitmq-nodejs/Readme.md

 ### Delete todo

-will listening on channel `req.delete.todo`
+will listening on channel `req.delete.todo` after it will make publish channel `todo.deleted` with message detail deleted item.